flavienChamay/PyTacToc/README.md

 # PyTacToc
-Implementation of a TicTacToe game in Python and PyQt
+Implementation of a TicTacToe game in Python and PyQt.